-As previously explained, the plaintiff has the burden of proving that the act[s] of the defendant[s] [insert name[s] of defendant[s]] deprived the plaintiff of particular rights under the United States Constitution.
+As previously explained, the plaintiff has the burden of proving that the act[s] of the defendant deprived the plaintiff of particular rights under the United States Constitution.

-In this case, the plaintiff alleges that the defendant[s] deprived the plaintiff of [his] [her] rights under the Fourteenth Amendment to the Constitution when [insert factual basis of the plaintiff's claim].
+In this case, the plaintiff alleges that the defendant deprived the plaintiff of [his] [her] [other pronoun] rights under the Fourteenth Amendment to the Constitution when [insert factual basis of the plaintiff's claim].